Whether you are having them on a burger, as a side or adding to a salad these quick 20 minute pickled cucumber will become a firm favourite.

 - Scoop out the seeds of the cucumber using a spoon.

-- Cut the cucumber into ribbons using a vegetable peeler and place in a bowl.
+- Cut the cucumber into ribbons using a vegetable peeler or mandolin and place them in a bowl.

 - Add the remaining ingredients to another bowl and whisk until the sugar and salt have dissolved.

 - Pour over the cucumber and allow to sit for at least 15 minutes before serving.

 Amount Per Serving: Calories: 115Total Fat: 0gSaturated Fat: 0gTrans Fat: 0gUnsaturated Fat: 0gCholesterol: 0mgSodium: 1169mgCarbohydrates: 18gFiber: 1gSugar: 14gProtein: 1g